IICRC WRT - Water Damage Restoration Technician Course

 Can I use notes on the exam?

-The IICRC WRT exam is a closed book and closed notes exam, with the exception of a psychrometric chart and formula sheets.
+No, the WRT exam is a closed book and closed notes exam, with the exception of a psychrometric chart and formula sheets.
 Both of these will be discusses and taught during class!

 When do I take the WRT exam?

-Students attending the live-stream online WRT course will complete the exam online after the class through the IICRC exam portal.
+Students attending the live-stream online course will complete the exam online after the class through the IICRC exam portal.
 You have 45-days to complete the exam after class ends.

 Students attending the in-person course will complete the exam on the last day of class.